ms3od/FirstRepo/README.md

 # FirstRepo
 Launch my C++ learning journey
 ## The content of this Repo
-This github account is mainly created just to contain C++ files (related to learning). you mostly are not going to find something interesting or usefull for your use case.
+This repository is simply going to contain some very basic codes from several programming languages
 ## Join me!
-If you'd like to share this journey with me you can DM me on [Discord](https://discordapp.com/channels/@me/1268170235886833685/)
+If you'd like to share this journey with me you can DM me on [Discord](https://discordapp.com/channels/@me/1268170235886833685/) <br />
-(I guess you'll have to be noobie as I am, and especially a workaholic)
+(I guess you'll have to be a noobie as I am, and especially a workaholic)